-Industrial disease solicitor sets out how it is possible to claim compensation for industrial deafness and tinnitus from an employer who is no longer in business when noise exposure took place many years ago
+Claim Compensation For Industrial Deafness: Industrial injury solicitor sets out how it is possible to claim compensation for noise induced hearing loss and tinnitus from an employer who is no longer in business when noise exposure took place many years ago

 I worked in Coventry for a company twenty years ago and was exposed to many loud machines including hand held drills, lathes, grinding machines, etc.